Aftercare: After Substance Use Treatment

 Having an aftercare plan for your recovery is essential to protecting your sobriety in the long run.
 Many clients do well with slowly tapering down their treatment plan rather than abruptly stopping everything at once.
-Substance abuse aftercare provides a smooth transition from treatment to back into society.
+Substance use aftercare provides a smooth transition from treatment to back into society.
 We always recommend that people start with the most intensive treatment plan possible and graduate to aftercare services to continue education.
 Aftercare services allow the person to continue attending to daily responsibilities.
-The more time you can dedicate to your sobriety, the better off you will be.
-Once the treatment program you have chosen is complete, many aftercare options are available to you.
+Research shows, the more time you can gift yourself to stay in a recovery-oriented environment, the higher the chances of long-term recovery.
+Once the treatment program is complete, many aftercare options are available to you.
 The option you choose will depend on your personal situation and what you wish to accomplish.

 Aftercare options are programs dedicated to helping those who have recently finished a residential or intensive addiction treatment program.
 Relapse rates are the highest in early recovery, which means overdose rates are highest then too.
 It’s important to focus on relapse prevention so that triggers, cravings, and addictive behaviors do not lead to eventual relapse.
-It is not always best assimilating back into an old lifestyle directly following addiction treatment.
+It is not always best to assimilate back into an old lifestyle directly following addiction treatment.
 This can provoke an individual to disregard what they have learned in treatment and start to justify drug or alcohol use.
-Substance abuse aftercare options allow further education, counseling, psychiatric care, therapy, and treatment once a program has ended.
+Substance use aftercare options allow further education, counseling, psychiatric care, therapy, and treatment once a program has ended.
 Willow Place for Women believes that an addiction community can bring support to those who need it in early recovery.
 Our aftercare programs allow us to continue this support to all of our alumni for as long as they need.